Angelica Sanchez

 The Music of John Coltrane ll

-Advanced Contemporary Jazz Techniques l
+Advanced Contemporary Improvisational Techniques l

-Advanced Contemporary Jazz Techniques l
+Advanced Contemporary Improvisational Techniques l

-Advanced Contemporary Jazz Techniques ll
+Advanced Contemporary Improvisational Techniques ll

-Advanced Contemporary Jazz Techniques ll
+Advanced Contemporary Improvisational Techniques ll

-Advanced Contemporary Jazz Techniques lll
+Advanced Contemporary Improvisational Techniques lll

-Advanced Contemporary Jazz Techniques lll
+Advanced Contemporary Improvisational Techniques lll

 This course will focus on strategies for improvisation without predetermined chord structures or rhythmic frameworks and on methods for shaping performances spontaneously.
-We will also explore collaboration with artists from other disciplines such as dance, spoken word and visual arts.
-This class is open to moderated upper college students who have successfully completed advanced contemporary Jazz techniques A & B. Class size: 10 -
+We will also explore collaboration with artists from other disciplines such as dance, spoken word, film and other visual arts.
+The class includes field trips to Dia Beacon, Art Omi, Mass Moca and Opus 40.
+Cross-listed: Africana Studies.
+Class size: 10 -

-Advanced Contemporary Jazz Techniques lV
+Advanced Contemporary Improvisational Techniques lV

-Advanced Contemporary Jazz Techniques lV
+Advanced Contemporary Improvisational Techniques lV

 This course will focus on strategies for improvisation without predetermined chord structures or rhythmic frameworks and on methods for shaping performances spontaneously.
 We will also explore collaboration with artists from other disciplines such as dance, spoken word and visual arts.
-This class is open to moderated upper college students who have successfully completed advanced contemporary Jazz techniques A & B. This fulfills music theory requirements.
+The class includes field trips to Dia Beacon, Art Omi, Mass Moca and Opus 40.
+This fulfills music theory requirements.
+Cross-listed: Africana Studies.
 Class size: 10

 Erica Lindsay